danhetrick/perl-ircd/README.md

 ------------
 ##### `mask`

 Sets who's allowed to connect to the server.  `*@*` (the default) will let anyone connect.
 For example, to let only clients on the `google.com` host connect, you would set `mask` to `*@google.com`.
-Required.
+Required child element.

 ------------
 ##### `password`

 Sets the password required to connect with the given `mask`.
-Not required.
+Not a required child element.

 ------------
 ##### `spoof`

 All users connected with the given `mask` will have their host spoofed with the host noted here.
 For example, to make it appear if all clients on `@*@` were connected from `facebook.com`, you'd set `spoof` to `facebook.com`.
-Not required.
+Not a required child element.

 ------------
 ##### `no_tilde`

 Removes the tilde (~) from reported hostmaks.
 Set to 1 to remove the tilde, and set to 0 to leave the tilde in place.
-Not required.
+Not a required child element.

 ------------
 ### `operator` element